captbaritone/jordaneldredge.com/_posts/2016-03-31-breaking-into-open-source.md

   introduced it.
 You may need to go several commits deep before you find the actual commit that introduced the thing you are investigating.
 * Pull Request history.
-If the commit message does not answer your question, you can use the commit sha hash to track down the GitHub pull request that included that commit.
+If the commit message does not answer your question, you can use the commit SHA hash to track down the GitHub pull request that included that commit.
 This will give you additional information like feedback that the committer was responding to which lead to her final commit.
 * The issue tracker.
 Get good at searching the project's issue tracker.
 Often